DFHack/dfhack/README.rst

 prospector
 ============
-Lists all available minerals on the map and how much of them there is.
+Lists all available minerals on the map, how much of them there is and the z-levels where they can be found.
 By default, only processes the already discovered part of the map.

 Options
 -------